sfeakes/AqualinkD/README.md

 * http://aqualink.ip/simple.html   <- (Simple opion if you don't like the above)
 * http://aqualink.ip/simulator.html  <- (RS8 All Button Control Panel simulator)
 #<a name="release"></a>
+# Update in Release 1.3.9
+* Added panel Timeout mode support to UI and MQTT
+* Fixed SWG bug while in Service & Timeout modes
+* Cleanded up SWG code and MQTT status messages for SWG and SWG/enabled
 # Update in Release 1.3.8
 * Fixed PDA mode from 1.3.7
 * Added SWG Boost to PDA